 3. I will be accepting no more than 2 posts per person.
 All contributions must be new material only.

-4. Because of the focus of my blog, I’m asking participants who choose to review a film to pick one from Herrmann’s career ranging from 1941 – 1965.
+4. I’m asking participants who choose to review a film to pick one from Herrmann’s career ranging from 1941 – 1965.

 5. Whatever you choose, please make sure to mention the contribution of this great master as that’s what we are celebrating through this blogathon.
 Also, please keep the posts respectful, otherwise they will not be accepted.